psychogenic/riffpga/README.md

 The basic function doesn't require all that much wiring.
 Even with all the "options" you basically just need 9 pins.

-Here are the two boards from which I grabbed the terminal screenshots, along with the relevant section of a schematic that uses this system with a bare RP2040 chip:
+Here are the two boards from which I grabbed the terminal screenshots, along with the relevant section of a schematic that uses this system, where you can see a bare RP2040 chip that's tied to USB on one side and an FPGA on the other:

 ![riffpga hook-up](./images/riffpga_basichookup.jpg)

+### required

 Other than having the RP2040 wired up to function (meaning with it's oscillator, flash, a means to trigger the boot-mode for updates, USB data etc), the important things are to have: